niuiic/modern-neovim-configuration/README.md

 # Modern Neovim Configuration

-From vimscript to lua (not complete).
+From vimscript to lua (not complete, not optimized for performance).

-Hope you can find your own plugins and configuration.

 ## Environment